nickfargo/state/README.md

 ### Expressive power

-**State** aims to *feel* as much as possible like a feature of the language.
-Packing everything into `state()` and `object.state()` makes code more declarative and easier to write and understand.
-Whenever convenient, state expressions may be written in a shorthand format that is interpreted into a formal `StateExpression` type.
-A state’s composition can be precisely controlled simply by preceding a state expression with a string containing a set of attribute keywords.
-And adopters of terse, depunctuated JavaScript dialects like CoffeeScript will see this structural elegance and concision compounded even further.
+**State** aims to feel as much as possible like a feature of the language.
+Packing everything into `state()` and `object.state()` allows code to be more declarative and easier to write and understand.
+Whenever convenient, state expressions may be written in the shorthand format that is interpreted into a formal `StateExpression` type.
+A state’s composition can be precisely controlled simply by using attributes.
+And adopters of terse, depunctuated JavaScript dialects like CoffeeScript will only see further gains in expressiveness.